Marcell Ozuna Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is 19th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Marlins pitching staff ranks 19th in MLB.

-- The Marlins have the 17th-ranked team ERA across all MLB pitching staffs (4.48).
+- The Marlins' 4.53 team ERA ranks 20th among all MLB pitching staffs.

-- The Marlins rank 20th in baseball in home runs allowed (36 total, 1.2 per game).
+- Marlins pitchers combine to surrender 37 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- Alcantara gets the start for the Marlins, his sixth of the season.
-He is 1-2 with a 5.34 ERA and 26 strikeouts in 30 1/3 innings pitched.
+- Garrett (1-0 with a 2.45 ERA and 19 strikeouts in 22 2/3 innings pitched) makes the start for the Marlins, his fifth of the season.

-- In his last time out on Wednesday, the right-hander threw 5 2/3 innings against the Atlanta Braves, allowing two earned runs while surrendering four hits.
+- In his most recent appearance on Thursday, the lefty tossed three scoreless innings against the Atlanta Braves while surrendering one hit.

+- The 25-year-old has an ERA of 2.45, with 7.8 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.